micmejia/bible-dump/NKJV/Habakkuk/Hab 3.md

 O Lord, were _You_ displeased with the rivers, _Was_ Your anger against the rivers, _Was_ Your wrath against the sea, That You rode on Your horses, Your chariots of salvation?

 ###### 9
-Your bow was made quite ready; Oaths were sworn over _Your_ arrows. <i class="selah">Selah_ You divided the earth with rivers.
+Your bow was made quite ready; Oaths were sworn over _Your_ arrows.
+Selah_ You divided the earth with rivers.

 ###### 10
 The mountains saw You _and_ trembled; The overflowing of the water passed by.
 The deep uttered its voice, _And_ lifted its hands on high.